 Lessons from artist Mentor XAV

-From Canvas to Brand: Lessons from Mentor XAV & Artist Dan McAuley
+Lessons from Artist Mentor XAV & Dan McAuley

 I currently live in Poble-Sec, a low-key neighbourhood from Barcelona which has been associated with the world of arts and entertainment, with such emblematic theatres as El Molino and Apolo.
 Its proximity to El Raval and Montjuïc mountain, where the MNAC, the Joan Miró Foundation and the amazing El Mercat de les Flors — Casa de la Danza are located, among others, make Poble-Sec a special area.